 If your desired building lot doesn't qualify for a lot land loan, you may need to pursue a raw land loan.

-When underwriting raw land loans, lenders often require down payments as large as 50%, and they usually charge higher interest rates compared to other loans.
+When underwriting raw land loans, lenders often require down payments as large as 50%, and they usually charge higher interest rates than other loans.

 Seller financing